Before booking a hotel in Bali, there are a few caveats to consider — especially if shopping for accommodation online while still at home.

 Homestays and guesthouses who earned the coveted top-pick listing in popular guidebooks about Asia also sometimes suffer from a lack of energy.
 The so-called “Guidebook Effect” ensures that they’ll receive a steady stream of customers regardless of effort.
 An overworked staff becomes less cordial when business quadruples but salaries remain the same.
 Tipping is not a common practice in Indonesia.

 Although choosing among the most popular hotels on the island seems like a sure bet, it depends on management.
-You’ll certainly have a tougher time negotiating for a room discount (you should try!) when staying at top picks.
+You’ll certainly have a tougher time negotiating for a room discount when staying at top picks.

 Test Wi-Fi Before Committing

 If Wi-Fi is very important to you (e.g., you’ll be working or making a lot of internet calls while at the hotel), you’ll definitely want to verify that it works well before taking a room.
-Even large, upscale hotels are plagued by slow Wi-Fi connections, a constant source of frustration for digital nomads in Bali.
+Even large, upscale hotels are plagued by slow Wi-Fi connections, an all-too-familiar source of frustration for digital nomads in Bali.

-Try asking reception for a room closer to the access point, although this might not make a difference at night and on rainy days when more guests turn to iPads and smartphones for distraction.
+Try asking reception for a room closer to the access point, although this might not make a difference at night and on rainy days when more guests turn to laptops and smartphones for entertainment.

 Not All Welcome Drinks Are the Same